aletheaaa/Facility-Booking-System/README.md

+# SQL Configuration
+Services that uses the SQL database will require the user to:
+    1) Create a SQL account "is213"
+    2) Edit the following line with their SQL port number:
+        For example (for port 3306): app.config["SQLALCHEMY_DATABASE_URI"] = "mysql+mysqlconnector://is213@localhost:3306/bookinglogs

 # Facility Booking System
 Our facility booking system allows students to book facilities.
 The microservices under our enterprise solution are BookingLogs, Payment, Room, Notification, AccessTakenBooking, CancelBooking, MakeBooking, and UpdateBooking.